-As such, the power to approve changes to the Fundamental Bylaws would form part of the process set out for agreeing to any changes of the Fundamental Bylaws.
+This power would form part of the process set out for agreeing to any changes of the Fundamental, Bylaws.
 Through the community mechanism, the SOs/ACs would have to give positive assent to any change before it was finalized, as part of a co-decision process between the Board and the community.
 By creating this special co-decision process, authority to change fundamental aspects of ICANN's governing framework is shared more broadly than it otherwise would be.

 Fundamental Bylaws are unlikely to be changed frequently.
-Where changes are made, they are unlikely to arise with short notice or to be needed to deal with short-term operational situations.
-The CCWG-Accountability therefore does not believe that this community power poses any challenges to ICANN's ongoing operational viability or efficiency.
+Where changes are made, they are unlikely to arise with short notice or to be needed to deal with shortterm operational situations.
+The CCWG therefore does not believe that this community power poses any challenges to ICANN's ongoing operational viability or efficiency.